Advanced cardiac life support: ACLS Certification

-Holding ACLS certification is a testament to a provider's education on ACLS guidelines.
-The certification does not superseded a provider's scope of practice as determined by state law or employer protocols; and does not, itself, provide any license to practice.
+Holding ACLS certification simply attests a provider was tested on knowledge and application of ACLS guidelines.
+The certification does not supersede a provider's scope of practice as determined by state law or employer protocols; and does not, itself, provide any license to practice.

 Efficacy of ACLS

 Like a medical intervention, researchers have had to ask whether ACLS is effective.
 Data generally demonstrates that patients have better survival outcomes (increased ROSC, increased survival to hospital discharge and/or superior neurological outcomes) when they receive ACLS; however a large study of ROC patients showed that this effect may only be if ACLS is delivered in the first six minutes of arrest.
 This study also found that ACLS increases survival but does not produce superior neurological outcomes.

 Some studies have raised concerns that ACLS education can be inconstantly or inadequately taught which can result in poor retention, leading to poor ACLS performance.
 One study from 1998 looked at the ACLS use of epinephrine, atropine, bicarbonate, calcium, lidocaine, and bretylium in cardiac arrests and found that these medications were not associated with higher resuscitation rates.

 Research on ACLS can be challenging because ACLS is a bundle of care recommendations; with each individual treatment component being profoundly consequential.
 There is active debate within the resuscitation research community about the value of certain interventions.
 Active areas of research include determining the value of vasopressors in arrests, ideal airway use and different waveforms for defibrillation.